premail/mjml-signoff/README.md

 [`<mj-group>`](https://documentation.mjml.io/#mj-group) element, but note its warning for iOS 9.

-If you are not using an image in your sign-off, you can simply use the default `<mj-text>` element in the `content/signoff.hbs` template.
+If you are not using an image in your sign-off, or you are including an image on a line by itself (such as an image of a signature) you can simply use the default `<mj-text>` element.

 ## Setup